Steph Power presents her picks for the highlights of music & opera in Wales for this past year, 2015.

 As music editor of Wales Arts Review, it’s always heartening to get a sense of the sheer spirit of musical endeavour and achievement across the country, mustered yearly in the face of shrinking budgets – and across an ever-broadening spectrum of genres from mainstream indie pop to the classical canon; from sonic art to the post-minimal avant-garde.
 I’d like to extend thanks to the directors who have written about their personal 2015 highlights for the Wales Arts Review classical music feature.
 To add to theirs and our critics’ words, here are just a few of my own stand-out events and performances from Wales and beyond.
-This year, I’m focusing on contemporary music and/or new productions:
+This year, I’m focusing on contemporary music and/or new productions.
+Here are the highlights of the Welsh arts in music & opera.

 Firstly, the wonderfully ambitious culmination of Mark Bowden’s composer’s residency with the BBC National Orchestra and Chorus of Wales in A Violence of Gifts; a work which saw the composer successfully join forces with another, major Welsh creative voice in poet Owen Sheers – and at a time when large-scale orchestral commissions everywhere are becoming increasingly rare.